joergschultzelutter/mowas-pwb/docs/INSTALLATION.md

 mowas_watch_areas = 51.838879,8.32678 51.829722,9.448333

 # Telegram bot token - this is the bot that will send out the message
-# "NOT_CONFIGURED" disables Telegram access
+# NOT_CONFIGURED disables Telegram access
 telegram_bot_token = NOT_CONFIGURED

 # SMTP  / IMAP shared Credentials
 # Providers like GMail require you to set an app-specific password
 # (see https://myaccount.google.com/apppasswords)
-# "NOT_CONFIGURED" disables the email account
+# NOT_CONFIGURED disables the email account
 smtpimap_email_address = NOT_CONFIGURED
 smtpimap_email_password = NOT_CONFIGURED
-smtp_server_address = "smtp.gmail.com"
+smtp_server_address = smtp.gmail.com
 smtp_server_port = 465

 # This is an optional garbage disposal handler which auto-deletes